kenspirit/tasting-javascript-exercise/README.md

 ![New Issue](./tasting-javascript-exercise-new-issue.png)

 A standard format is proposed for the issue subject.
-It consists three part, the very first one is `chapter-xxxxxx` or `exercise-yyyyyy` which stands for the question is about which book chapter or exercise.
-Two space characters after that is your environment, say Window 7 or Mac.
-Then two more spaces after is the brief problem or question.
+It consists three part:

+1. The very first one is `chapter-xxxxxx` or `exercise-yyyyyy` which stands for the question is about which book chapter or exercise.
+2. Two space characters after that is your environment, say Window 7 or Mac.
+3. Two more spaces after is the brief problem or question.

 The detail of the question and problem can be provided in the content as the sample attached.
 Better formatting on source code or console output can ease other people to identify your issue and provide feedback.